 Calibration of MIRI LRS data requires accurate knowledge of the location of the target on the detector.
 To this end, users are advised to perform a target acquisition (TA) as part of their observation; this ensures that the target is placed with subpixel accuracy at the nominal slit or slitless position.

 LRS slit and slitless modes each have their own custom TA procedure.
 For slit spectroscopy, TA is particularly important to avoid slit losses and wavelength calibration issues that can arise from off-center source placement.
-For slitless mode, TA ensures that different observations of the same target always fall onto the same detector pixels.
-Note that for LRS slitless observations, TA is mandatory.
-When using the slit, it is highly recommended but optional.
+When using the slit, TA is highly recommended but optional.
 Mapping observations of extended targets may not need TA.
+(For slitless mode, TA ensures that different observations of the same target always fall onto the same detector pixels.
+Note that for LRS slitless observations, TA is mandatory.)

 Typically the science target is used for TA.
 However, the procedure can also be carried out with a nearby bright star, which should be within 60" from the science target.
 Use of an offset target may be desirable if the science target is not a point source, or if the TA exposure would add an unacceptably long overhead to the observation (see "TA exposures" below).

-As for the other MIRI modes, LRS has 4 filters available for TA:
+As in other MIRI modes, LRS has four filters available for TA:

 - FND (a neutral density filter)

 Users should always use the JWST Exposure Time Calculator (ETC) to help choose the best TA filter for their science.

 TA exposure settings should be calculated using the ETC. The exposure should be carried out in a single integration, with a limit of approximately 1,000 s to avoid too many cosmic ray hits.
 The TA integration can contain a maximum of 99 groups.
 If sufficient SNR cannot be reached on the science target in this time (SNR > 20 is recommended), use of an offset target should be considered.
-The minimum number of groups in an integration for TA is 3.
+The minimum number of groups in an integration for TA is three.

 LRS region of interest